 Packers have always had the ability in most states to own animals for their company's personal use when the spot/open market for live animals from independent producers was higher than they wanted to pay.
 By slaughtering their own animals for days and even up to weeks, the supply of livestock from independent producers would escalate, causing the price on the spot/open market to drop.
-To further decrease the competition in the packing industry, the top four packers in 2018 controlled approximately 85 percent of cattle, 70 percent of hogs, 54 percent of broilers, and 55 percent of turkeys.
-Economists state any concentrated market power over 40 to 60 percent would demonstrate a lack of competition in commerce within the respected industry.
+Additionally, the meatpacking industry is heavily concentrated; the top four packers in 2019 controlled approximately 85 percent of cattle, 67 percent of hogs, 53 percent of broilers, and 55 percent of turkeys.
+Economists state any concentrated market power over 40 to 60 percent would demonstrate a lack of competition in commerce within the respective industry.